medusajs/medusa/www/docs/docs/contribution-guidelines.md

 If you want to check your work locally, you can do that by:

 1. [Installing Vale](https://vale.sh/docs/vale-cli/installation/) on your machine.
-2. Changing to the `docs` directory:
+2. Changing to the `www/docs` directory:

 ```bash
 cd docs